Louis Antoine de Pardaillan de Gondrin: Biography

 An excellent organiser with a natural aptitude for command, he knew how to please and how to smooth out difficulties, enriching himself greatly from the Law system.
 As head of the Bâtiments, the duke of Antin supervised works on Versailles.
 A confidant to Louis XIV and his architectural projects (such as the Salon d'Hercule), he managed to complete them under Louis XV.

 Antin opened new marble mines in southern France, such as that at Beyrède, which supplied a marble that was named "brèche d'Antin" after him, which was the preferred marble of Louis XIV and used for several of Versailles' fireplaces, such as the monumental one in the Salon d'Hercule.

 In 1692 he bought the château de Bellegarde at Bellegarde, which he rebuilt at the start of the 18th century.
 He also rebuilt the gardens at château de Petit-Bourg before 1715, then around 1720 commissioned a new château from Pierre Cailleteau (known as "Lassurance"), whose construction was completed after the duke's death by Jacques V Gabriel.
 His Paris hôtel was in what is now the Chaussée-d'Antin, giving that area its current name.
 Under the Régence the duke of Antin came into political responsibilities.
 With the Polysynody he became president of the Council of Matters (Conseil du dedans).

 After the suspension of the councils he remained on the Regency Council, in a purely honorific position which he left on 22 February 1722 at the same time as the other dukes and marshals.
 From 1722 onwards he retired more and more, that year renouncing his title of duke in favour of his grandson, and died in 1736 at his Paris Mansion in the Chaussée-d'Antin.
 His Paris mansion was later the hôtel de Richelieu, Paris seat of the Duke of Richelieu.

 Issue

-On 21 August 1686 he married Julie Françoise de Crussol, daughter of the Emmanuel de Crussol, Duke of Uzès and Marie Julie de Crussol, granddaughter of the Duke of Montausier.
+On 21 August 1686 he married Julie Françoise de Crussol, daughter of Emmanuel de Crussol, 5th Duke of Uzès and Marie Julie de Crussol, granddaughter of the Duke of Montausier.
 They had two children;